Alvis Saladin: Surviving vehicles

 There is also a non-functioning Alvis Saladin displayed outside the Lebanese Army's military outpost in the mountain region of Baabda located between Hammana and Chbaniyeh.

 An American college sports enthusiasts club in Knoxville, Tennessee, the "Big Orange Army" operates a Saladin painted orange as an advertising device.

 There is another privately owned and fully operational restored 1959 Saladin AFV in Knoxville Tennessee.
 It has a live L5A1 76 mm main gun and a coaxial 1919A4 BMG with a Browning M2 Machine Gun top mounted on authentic US Mark 93 mounting hardware and gun shield plate.

 There is a privately owned Saladin in the Hurst-Euless-Bedford area of Texas.

 There is a Saladin as gate guardian at King Phraya Damrong Rajanupam Camp of the Royal Thai Border Police in Ubon Ratchathani, Thailand.

 There is a privately owned Saladin in the Vancouver, British Columbia area of Canada.

 There is a Saladin at the Inniskillings Museum in Enniskillen, County Fermanagh, Northern Ireland.

+There is a Saladin at Ryak Airfield in Lebanon.

 Numerous Saladin survive in Australia, one example is on display at the RAAC Memorial and Tank Museum Puckapunyal, Victoria. and another complete operational, privately owned ex-British Saladin exists in the outer metropolitan region of Sydney.
 Many ex-Australian Army Saladins remain turretless because of the fitting of Saladin turrets on M113 carriers to make the Fire Support Vehicle (M113-A1 FSV) used in the Vietnam war.

 Two Saladins are on display at the Australian Armour and Artillery Museum located in Cairns, Queensland.
 One as the Gate Guard and the second (on display) is in running condition.

 There is a privately owned Saladin in North San Diego County, California, USA, that was imported from the UK in 2019 and is currently under restoration.